Criteria for Admission

 Important tips for online applications for admission

-Applicants with Bachelor’s degrees in psychology or extensive psychology backgrounds should first select “BUCHTEL COLLEGE OF ARTS AND SCIENCES” and then select “Counseling Psychology (M.A.-Ph.D.).”
-Currently, no supplemental forms are required for applicants to the Collaborative Program in Counseling Psychology (the Department of Counseling forms listed are for Counselor Education).
+All applicants regardless of holding a master’s or a Bachelor’s degrees should select “BUCHTEL COLLEGE OF ARTS AND SCIENCES” and then select “Counseling Psychology (M.A.-Ph.D.).”
+Currently, no supplemental forms are required for applicants to the Collaborative Program in Counseling Psychology.

 Applicants who are interested in being considered for graduate assistantships should be sure to indicate this on the online application for admission.
 For additional details, please see the graduate school page.